 Our Junior Years library provides a vibrant and stimulating environment for both learning and recreational reading.
 Our qualified Teacher Librarian collaborates with classroom teachers and delivers curriculum-based lessons on cybersafety, information literacy and literature.

-Our Middle and Senior Years library provides resources and professional support for students engaged in research work, as well as offering a wide selection of fiction and non-fiction literature for general interest reading.
+The Annabelle Rankin Library for our Middle and Senior Years students provides resources and professional support for students engaged in research work, as well as offering a wide selection of fiction and non-fiction literature for general interest reading.
 Additionally, the Information Services at Glennie offers a virtual collection with 24/7 access to information resources and other ebooks.